kordless/utter-va/README.md

 Click on **Save Configuration** at any time to save the current service location.

 The location you set in the appliance will be used by the system to provide geolocation based instances to users.
-Setting your location to something a large distance from your location will eventually be detected by users.
-The lesson is, be honest about your location or don't use the appliance to sell instances!
+Setting your location to something a large distance from your location will eventually be detected by the pool and its users.
+The lesson here is, be mostly honest about your location or simply don't use the appliance to sell instances!

+#### OpenStack Setup
+To set up the appliance's OpenStack connection, you'll need to download a configuration file from the OpenStack interface:

+  - Log into your OpenStack cluster using the **stackmonkey** user you created earlier.
+  - Click on the **Project** tab to the far left and then click on **Compute..Access & Security**.
+  - Click on the **API Access** tab at the top.
+Click on the **Download OpenStack RC File** button to the right.

+Switch back to the appliance's page and do the following:

+  - Click on the **Click or drag here to upload your RC file** button at the top.
+Select the file you just downloaded, and then click on the system dialog's **Open** button at the bottom right.
+  - Enter the password you used earlier creating the **stackmonkey** user and then click **Save Configuration**.

+Here's a screenshot of a completed OpenStack setup for reference:

 ### Security
 From a security standpoint, the ***system management portions*** of the project should be reasonably secure against bad actors.
 It's also reasonable to expect there are holes in that logic at this early stage of the project.
 Here is a short list of security features that have been built into the system: